neil-edelman/cdoc/readme.txt

 Each-expressions must come first on the line.
 Cdoc recognises:
 @param, @author, @since, @fixme, @deprecated are accepted globally;
-@title, @std, @version are accepted in the preamble; @return, @throws,
+@title, @std, @version are accepted in the preamble; @return,
-@implements, @allow are accepted before functions.
+@throws, @implements, @order, @allow are accepted before functions.
 The title is set by @file.
 Functions that are marked static as the first modifier are not included unless one marks them by @allow.
-The @param and
-@throws have an optional sub-argument separated by ':' or a new line that splits the "expression: description."
+The @param and @throws have an optional sub-argument separated by ':' or a new line that splits the "expression: description."

 License: